redis/redis/design-documents/REDIS-CLUSTER.md

     GET mykey

-"mykey" hashes to (for instance) slot 10, so the Proxy will forward the request to either Data node 192.168.1.19:6379 or 192.168.1.200:6379, and then forward back the reply to the client.
+`mykey` hashes to (for instance) slot 10, so the Proxy will forward the request to either Data node `192.168.1.19:6379` or `192.168.1.200:6379`, and then forward back the reply to the client.

 When a write operation is performed, it is forwarded to both the Data nodes in the example (and in general to all the data nodes).